Skip to main content

 Read more about how to you mark T-shirts for use in your quilt.

 A cheerleading T-shirt quilt by Too Cool T-shirt quiltsWe have found that the customers who give us free-reign with their quilt end up with totally awesome quilts.
-It’s when someone wants to micro-manage his or her quilt that it ends up being less than wonderful.
+It’s when someone wants to micro-manage their quilt that it ends up being less than wonderful.

 For example, if you want 10 of 20 T-shirts all in the center, then your design becomes stilted and the colors blotchy.
 If you want one or two shirts centered, that’s cool.
 Too many after that just muddies the process and the end product.